Yoon-Choi/Pattern-discovery-Datamining/README.md

 ## Output
 You need to implement the Apriori algorithm and use it to mine category sets that are frequent in the input data.
-When implementing the Apriori algorithm, you may use any programming language you like.
-We only need your result pattern file, not your source code file.

 After implementing the Apriori algorithm, please set the relative minimum support to 0.01 and run it on the 77,185 category lists.
 In other words, you need to extract all the category sets that have an absolute support larger than 771.

 write all the frequent category sets along with their absolute supports into a text file named "patterns.txt".
 Every line corresponds to exactly one frequent category set and should be in the following format:

 support:category_1;category_2;category_3;...